mouseless/baked/unreleased.md

 ## Improvements

-- `Bake.vue` now inlines 400 responses for data and action errors with a to help user relate the error and the place where error has occured
+- `Bake.vue` now inlines 400 responses of data and action requests to make it easier to relate the error and the component that causes it
   - Other status codes are still handled via the existing `errorHandling` plugin
-  - Configure `AppDescriptor.InlineError` to change default inline component
+  - `context.injectError` and `context.provideError` are introduced to pass a
-- `context.injectError` and `context.provideError` are introduced to pass a data or an action error to child
+    data or an action error to child
   - `useBakeError` composable is introduced to handle and format a `Bake.vue` data or action error
     ```vue